stolostron/multicluster-global-hub/demos/basic.md

 ## Setup

-1. [Deploy](https://github.com/stolostron/hub-of-hubs/blob/main/deploy/README.md)  Hub-of-Hubs components on `hoh`, and Hub-of-Hubs-agent components on `hub1` and `hub2`.
+1. Follow [these instructions](https://github.com/stolostron/hub-of-hubs/blob/main/deploy/README.md) to deploy Hub-of-Hubs components on `hoh` first, then deploy Hub-of-Hubs-agent components on `hub1` and `hub2`.
 1. Define environment variables to hold kubernetes configurations of the clusters, `TOP_HUB_CONFIG`, `HUB1_CONFIG` and `HUB2_CONFIG`.
 1. If you do not have access to `hoh` as the `kubeadmin` user, follow [these steps to add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).